Wild Woody: Reception

 Critical reception to Wild Woody was generally poor.
 A reviewer for VideoGames noted the high amount of erasable elements and described the music as "lots of wacky toe-tappers", but found the visuals to be "a little grainy".
 The four reviewers of Electronic Gaming Monthly agreed that the ability to draw up necessary items is interesting, but that the controls make erasing enemies difficult and there are frequent cheap hits.
 The Pencil Grinder of GamePro criticized the poor controls when jumping and summarized that "Woody comes up short in every department."
 The game's title has been widely criticized for its sexually suggestive nature.
 In response, Doug Lanford agreed that the title was "tragic" and recalled that it was subject to several jokes by the development team.
 Wild Woody failed to make a commercial impact, which Lanford attributed to its late release in the 16-bit era, questionable character design and standard platforming gameplay.

 In a retrospective review for Wild Woody, a writer for Game Informer lambasted the game as "tremendously putrid" and "one of the most impotent games in the Sega CD's pathetic library".
 The writer particularly criticized the "awful" cutscenes and inconsistent controls which resulted in "unavoidable" damage from enemies, but acknowledged the music's high quality.
+Duke Ferris of GameRevolution and K. Thor Jensen of UGO Networks respectively included Wild Woody in their lists of "50 Worst Game Names Ever" and "Worst Cutscenes in Gaming History".
 Evan Hopkins of Screen Rant felt that the game's "eye-searing" cutscenes, "x-treme" attitude and obnoxious mascot character made Wild Woody "a perfect allegory for the failure of the Sega CD".
 He criticized the game's controls as "remarkably clunky" and lending to an unfairly steep difficulty level.